Why doctors need a funny bone

 Laugh at yourself

-Self-deprecating humor might seem counterintuitive in the context of a doctor’s office but it instantly humanizes you without necessarily detracting from your credibility.
+Self-deprecating humor might seem counterintuitive in the context of a doctor’s office, but it instantly humanizes you without necessarily detracting from your credibility.
 Here’s a great example from the BMJ:

-Admit it.
-You laughed.
+Admit it!
+You laughed!

 Sharpen your wit

 You’ve had a long day and the last thing you want to do is see another patient.
 I get it.
 But they’re coming anyway and if you’re struggling to be cheerful, try the pencil smile.
-It’s very simple: stick a pencil between your teeth and force yourself to smile (not in front of a patient, obviously).
-Your brain can’t distinguish a fake smile from a genuine one so you’re likely to feel good enough after doing this, that smiling for your next patient won’t seem so impossible.
+It’s very simple.
+Stick a pencil between your teeth and force yourself to smile (not in front of a patient, obviously).
+Your brain can’t distinguish a fake smile from a genuine one so, after doing this, you’re likely to feel good enough that smiling for your next patient won’t seem so impossible.

-Remember, the whole point of this exercise is to create instant rapport with your patient.
-The most important tip of all is to remember to just smile.
+Remember, the whole point of this exercise is to create an instant rapport with your patient.
+The most important tip of all is to remember just to smile.
 If you’ve had a bad day, your patient doesn’t need to know about it.
 In the age of online medical ratings and doctor approval scores, sometimes you only get one shot to make an impact on a new patient.

-Don’t waste it.
+Don’t waste it!